 What is a PDS?

 ‘PDS’ stands for ‘Product Disclosure Statement’.
-The PDS from a travel insurance provider contains information about the travel insurance policies offered including:
+A travel insurance provider's PDS contains information about the travel insurance policies offered and any terms and conditions, including:

 Insurers will often define what is meant by key terms such as ‘pre-existing medical conditions’, ‘dependant’ and ‘relative’.